Maximizing Budgets and Promoting Inherent Resources

 And, in Kansas, The Kansas Sampler Foundation is helping small communities take an honest look at themselves and identify the assets that they already have that can be promoted in a new way.
 The Foundation encourages residents to categorize their assets into eight areas: architecture, art, commerce, cuisine, customs, geography, history, and people.
 This effort has not only grown the tourism effort but has also instilled a new love in the locals for their hometown.

 What is the first step toward identifying your natural/inherent resources that you can turn into a tourism strategy?
 Categorizing them like The Kansas Sampler Foundation is a start, but categorization without strategy goes nowhere.
 The Digital team at The Goss Agency specializes in digital strategy for tourism, especially targeted Digital Direct campaigns and SEM strategy.
 The Goss Agency also has developed several tools over the years to help smaller destinations maximize their budget, such as the Co-Op Architecture program, the Passport Program, and V.E.E.P.
 (Visitor Experience Enhancement Program).
-For more information about any of these services, please call Troy Walker at (330) 808-9008 or email him at email@example.com.
+For more information about any of these services, please contact us at email@example.com or 828.259.9910.